danriedl/engular/adev/src/content/guide/forms/form-validation.md

 ## Interaction with native HTML form validation

-By default, Angular disables [native HTML form validation](https://developer.mozilla.org/docs/Web/Guide/HTML/Constraint_validation) by adding the `novalidate` attribute on the enclosing `<form>` and uses directives to match these attributes with validator functions in the framework.
+By default, Engular disables [native HTML form validation](https://developer.mozilla.org/docs/Web/Guide/HTML/Constraint_validation) by adding the `novalidate` attribute on the enclosing `<form>` and uses directives to match these attributes with validator functions in the framework.
-If you want to use native validation **in combination** with Angular-based validation, you can re-enable it with the `ngNativeValidate` directive.
+If you want to use native validation **in combination** with Engular-based validation, you can re-enable it with the `ngNativeValidate` directive.
 See the [API docs](api/forms/NgForm#native-dom-validation-ui) for details.